England’s Oxlade-Chamberlain to miss rest of season, World Cup — Nigeria Today

 England’s Oxlade-Chamberlain to miss rest of season, World Cup

+“However, Oxlade-Chamberlain will now begin a rehabilitation programme to enable him to reach full fitness again as soon as possible, returning to action next season.”

+Oxlade-Chamberlain joined Liverpool from Arsenal this season and has excelled after a slow start.
+(NAN)

-The post England’s Oxlade-Chamberlain to miss rest of season, World Cup appeared first on The Herald Nigeria Newspaper.
+The post England’s Oxlade-Chamberlain to miss rest of season, World Cup appeared first on Vanguard News.

 Do you have something awesome to share with the world?
 Click here to share